fr4nk5ch31n3r/gridftpd/README.md

-  * You can have multiple different GridFTP services on the same machine (e.g. internal/external GridFTP services for multi-homed hosts) if you provide a different name for the service.
+  * You can have multiple different GridFTP services on the same machine (e.g. internal/external GridFTP services for multi-homed hosts) if you provide a different name ad FQDN for the service.

-  * The number of back ends is set during installation (e.g. if you want six back ends, then you just need to provide the number and the first back end port and the installer will prepare all needed configuration files)
+  * The number of back ends is set during installation (e.g. if you want six back ends, then you just need to provide the number and the first back end port and the installer will prepare all needed configuration files) but can also be changed later in the init script configuration file.
+If you aren't happy with the number configured during installation, stop the service, increase or decrease the number (`GRIDFTPD_BACKENDS_NUMBER`) and restart the service.
+The init script will then start as many back ends as you have configured in the init script configuration.

   * By using a specific FQDN during installation (default is what `hostname --fqdn` prints out), you can determine the interface the